powsybl/powsybl-core/docs/user/configuration/index.md

 The default configuration folder and the configuration file name can be configured in the `POWSYBL_HOME/etc/itools.conf`.

 ## Modules and properties
-The configuration file contains a list of modules, that can be required or optional.
+The configuration file contains a list of modules that can be required or optional.
 Each module contains one or several properties.
 These properties can also be required or optional.
 Names in configuration files are case-sensitive.

 ### Example